 10 Potential Complications With Twin/Multiple Pregnancies

-- Low birth weight: The twins almost always don’t have an opportunity to achieve the normal healthy weight before they’re born.
+The twins almost always don’t have an opportunity to achieve normal healthy weight before they’re born.
 While a normal single baby weighs more or less 3.5 kg during birth, the normal twin (even if born termly) weighs 2.5 kg or below.
 Babies conceived at under 2.5 kg are considered to have a low conception weight.
 Babies with low conception weights are prone to have health issues in spite of a termly birth.
 Low-birth-weight babies usually find difficulty in breathing their own.
-They may be in capable to fight infections.
+They may be incapable of fighting infections.
 All these factors affect the baby or babies badly

-- Premature Delivery /Preterm Labor: Chances of premature delivery is higher with twin pregnancy.
-Average rate for twin delivery is within 36 weeks.
-The more number of babies a woman carries, the higher are the chances of premature delivery.
-A premature delivery takes place as a result of preterm labor.
+Chances of premature delivery are higher with a twin pregnancy.
+The average rate for twin delivery is within 36 weeks.
+The number of babies a woman carries, the higher are the chances of premature delivery.
+Premature delivery takes place as a result of preterm labor.
 Preterm labor happens when a pregnant woman experiences labor earlier than the normal gestation period, prior to 39 weeks.
-Many women with multiple pregnancies experience it but if it is addressed timely by a doctor, the situation can be controlled.
-Premature babies may have certain health problems but thanks to advanced technologies these days; they survive well and live a healthy life.
-If you are pregnant with twins it is better to mentally prepare for a preterm delivery and possibility of your preterm baby spent some time in NICU (Neonatal Intensive Care Unit).
+Many women with multiple pregnancies experience it, but if it is addressed timely by a doctor, the situation can be controlled.
+Premature babies may have certain health problems, but thanks to advanced technologies these days, they survive well and live a healthy life.
+If you are pregnant with twins, it is better to prepare for preterm delivery mentally, and the possibility of your preterm baby spent some time in NICU (Neonatal Intensive Care Unit).

 One more complication is seen during twin or multiple pregnancies, knows as obstetric cholestasis – but which is very rare.
 Obstetric cholestasis is an uncommon pregnancy condition that affects the mother’s liver and makes her feel intensely itchy without any skin rash.
 The mothers carrying twins are more seen to develop this condition.
 This condition can cause a severe effect on the babies

 What Is Vanishing Twin Syndrome?

-Vanishing twin syndrome is a phenomenon in which an early scan disclose a twin pregnancy but only one baby is seen in the subsequent scan.
-This happens when the woman conceived twins but one of them is lost as a result of an early miscarriage and get entirely reabsorbed by the mother, placenta or the remaining twin.
+Vanishing twin syndrome is a phenomenon in which an early scan discloses a twin pregnancy, but only one baby is seen in the subsequent scan.
+This happened when the woman conceived twins, but one of them is lost as a result of an early miscarriage and gets entirely reabsorbed by the mother, placenta, or the remaining twin.
 The mother shows hardly any symptoms of miscarriage.

 The double happiness on the way also means double the care now.
 Reach out to the doctor if you feel anything that is not quite right.
 Except for early labor, the chances of other complications are pretty low, so try not to worry a lot about possibilities and risks.
-Be assured and relaxed that your doctor will take all necessary steps for your and your kids’ well being.
-Most twins are born early, but healthy, so enjoy the pregnancy and await the double/multiple surprise!
+Be assured and relaxed that your doctor will take all the necessary steps for you and your kids’ well being.
+Most twins are born early, but healthy, so enjoy the pregnancy and await the double/multiple surprises!